-General and administrative costs were \$57.0 million, up \$9.9 million compared to the previous year.
-The McKay acquisition represented the majority of the increase, while increased travel and inflationary wage adjustments represented the remainder.
+General and administrative costs were \$65.0 million (8.8% of revenue), an increase of \$8.0 million, compared to the previous year (8.8% of revenue).
+The majority of this increase was due to inflationary wage adjustments, increased travel, and increased insurance costs.

-Other expenses were \$11.8 million, up from \$4.1 million in the prior year, due primarily to higher incentive compensation expenses throughout the Company given the increased profitability.
+Other expenses were \$13.4 million, up from \$11.8 million in the prior year, due primarily to higher incentive compensation expenses throughout the Company, given the increased profitability.